Fayette County, Alabama

-- John Rainey
+- John Rainey (Raney) Family

 - Born in Georgia about 1829, John RAINEY (RANEY) settled near

 Fowlers Crossroads in Fayette County sometime in the

 Associated surnames include BERRY, DOBBS, FORTENBERRY,

 HOLLINGSWORTH, MOORE, NELSON, POWERS, SANFORD, SPARKS, and

 - The Rainwater Family of Fayette County

 - Nancy EDWARDS RAINWATER moved to Alabama in the 1840s, some

 RAINWATER Sr. The children who accompanied her settled

 Related families include BOBO, CROSSLEY, HINDMAN, WALDROP, and

 - Descendants of William Ray

 - Elijah RAY, the great-grandson of Ireland-native William

 - James Jasper RAY, attorney-at-law of Fayette Court House,

 and, after her death, Ella EDNEY in 1890.

 - John B. SANFORD was sent to the state legislature from

 Fayette County in 1882 and later served as mayor of

 Fayette.
 He and his wife, Marguerite ROBERTSON, had six

 - The son of Elijah SPARKS and Judith (Juda) HUMPHRIES,

 thereafter.
 Allied families include RAINEY (RANEY) and

 - Descendants of David Studdard

 - Samuel STUDDARD, the son of David and Martha STUDDARD,

 ALEXANDER, BIGGERS, EDMONDS, GODDARD, HENDON, JEFFERS,

 KILGORE, ROBY, SHAW, and more.

 - Samuel Studdard of Laurens

 District, SC, and Fayette County, AL

 - This article primarily examines the sources that identify

 - John THOMPSON married Nancy M. VANHOOSE (VAN HOOSE) in

 children — all girls — between 1843 and 1863.
 Related

 surnames include BENTON, DODSON, FOSTER, and WHITE.

 of Nathan and Elizabeth Thompson

 - Nathan THOMPSON and wife Elizabeth WEAVER were recorded in

 Fayette County on the 1840 U.S. census.
 They began their

 married lives in Jefferson Co., TN, in 1794.
 Fayette

 County surnames include HAM, LANE (LAIN, LAINE), and MUSGROVE.

 Richard and Agnes Thornton

 - "I have been trying to

 Fayette County, AL, and that of the David THORNTON family of

 connection, if any exists, between Richard and David,

 perhaps we can then learn who Richard's father, grandfather,

 etc., are."
 Both men arrived in Alabama about

-POWELL, RAY, RANDOLPH, and VAN
+POWELL, RAY, RANDOLPH, and VAN HOOSE.

 - The Treadaways of Fayette County

 - Mary (RAGSDALE) TREADAWAY, consort of Moses TREADAWAY of

 Anson (later Union) Co., NC, moved to Fayette County in the

 and probably a brother-in-law, Wade Hampton TREADAWAY.

 Related surnames include BAKER, JOHNSON, LAWRENCE, NEAL, and

 - Griffin & Sarah (Shepherd)

 - Griffin TRULL and wife Sarah SHEPHERD settled near present

 Newtonville in Fayette County in 1847 and reared a large

 later.
 Associated families include COOK, FREEMAN,

 GARDNER, GUIN, KIRKLAND, PRICE, SUDDUTH, WALDROP, and WOODS.

 - Stephen Jackson Trull (1815–1909)

 - Around 1846, Stephen J. TRULL and his wife Lydia migrated

 TRULL (above).
 The family lived in Alabama for only 5 to

 Revolutionary War Soldier

 - George TUCKER served in the Wilkes Co., GA, militia during

 NICHOLS, moved to Fayette County sometime before 1826.

 George and his [first] wife, Rebecca LEVERETT."

 - Descendants of John Vice

 - The VICE family can be traced from the Colony of Virginia to

 North Carolina, to South Carolina, and ultimately to

 Alabama.
 Morgan VICE, the grandson of John VICE,

 established his family in Fayette County before 1850.

 Allied surnames include GILLILAND, RAY, WALDEN, and WILSON.

 - Waldrop Family of Wesley Chapel

 - William Wilburn WALDROP and wife, Jane Amanda RAINWATER,

 Spartanburg, SC, in 1845.
 They settled in the Wesley

 line.
 Related surnames include GODFREY, SMITH, STILLMAN,

 THOMAS, TRULL, WINDHAM, YARBROUGH, and more!

 - Roland WATKINS married Melinda ROBERTS in the late 1840s and

 settled on land spanning the Fayette-Tuscaloosa county

 Conway Co., AR.
 Associated surnames include ANDREWS,

 HOWELL, HOPSON, JACKSON, MORRIS, PAPAZAN (PAPISAN), and POE.

 - Descendants of Henry Clay Whitley

 - Henry C. WHITLEY and his wife, Nancy BRIDGES, moved from

 early 1850s.
 Related surnames include HAMNER, JENKINS,

 KILGORE, LAWRENCE, PANTER, TREADAWAY, WILLIFORD, and more.

 - This Fayette County native earned a medical degree in 1882

 married Fanny COLE in 1877 and had four children.

-* * * * * * *
+* * * * * * * * * *